 So how do you select the optimum WIP limit for your team?
 The best WIP limits ensure that no team member has to multitask and that everyone has something to do.
 The exact limit will depend on the number of people in your team if your team is cross-functional and the size of your project tasks.
 A good starting point is 2 items per team member.

 If your team hasn’t limited WIP before, they may be resistant to the change – it can feel counterproductive!
 It’s important to resist the urge to take on more tasks at once.
 Here are some tips to help smooth the transition:

 - Encourage idle team members to pair up with others or swarm outstanding tasks.
 This helps build cooperation and new skills.

-- Consider Swimlanes to organise your Kanban board.
+- Consider Swimlanes to organize your Kanban board.
 Teams often have members who cannot collaborate on the same tasks – customer service and development, for example.
-In this case, Kanban swimlanes should be used to set individual WIP limits for these roles.
+In this case, swimlanes should be used to set individual WIP limits for these roles.

 - Use Classes of Service to set WIP limit policies for priority tasks.
 One common example is an “Expedited” Class with a WIP limit of 1 to handle emergencies.

 Stop your team from being overwhelmed with unfinished tasks and focus on getting things done.
 Implement WIP limits to

 reduce cycle times, find and resolve blockers, and improve customer satisfaction.